 Homelessness is a worldwide problem.
 Living in downtown Chicago, I am confronted with it every day as I go about my daily life.
 I see so many different faces, each with a unique and compelling story about how they wound up on the streets requesting money from strangers.
-Our society is moving in the direction of tearing up the social safety net, which will make the lives of our most vulnerable fellow-citizens that much harder.
+Our society is moving in the direction of shredding the social safety net, which will make the lives of our most vulnerable fellow-citizens that much harder.

-I know I can just wander around the streets and photograph, but given the sensitive nature of this subject, I think it’s clearly best to work with organizations that deal with homelessness every day.
+I know I can just wander around the streets and photograph, but given the sensitive nature of this subject, I’ve decided it’s best to work with non-profit organizations that deal with homelessness every day.
 To this end, I’ve been working with the Chicago Coalition for the Homeless, which has helped me identify individuals to photograph and interview.
-I’ve learned from CCH and several other Chicago organizations that homelessness takes many more forms than just living on the streets.
-People live doubled up with friends or family (it is estimated that ~18,000 kids in Chicago Public Schools are technically homeless); in short or long-term shelters; in hospitals.
-There are homeless veterans; individuals and families who were foreclosed on and evicted; people who had sudden and serious medical expenses that their insurance didn’t cover, wiping out their savings.
-It is essential that I cover as wide a range of individuals as possible in order to tell a more accurate story.
+I’ve learned from CCH and other organizations that homelessness takes many more forms than just living on the streets and that many other factors besides mental illness and drug/alcohol addiction are causes for this problem.